 Not only does Howard's Way do all day breakfast, their menu is huge.
 Whether you're into a full Irish, a fruity smoothie, or a stack of pancakes, you can get it all here.
 Check out the Howard's Way All Day Breakfast menu HERE.

 Location: Fumbally Court

-A Lovin favourite, The Cheeky Piglet is a godsent on office days, as one of the best Dublin spots serving All Day Breakfast.
+A Lovin favourite, The Cheeky Piglet is a godsent as one of the best Dublin spots serving All Day Breakfast.
 Many a day we've wandered in for some hash browns (can you tell I like hash browns) (but then again what kind of person would I be if I didn't), or some eggs, or maybe even a full Irish, and it's always incredible.

 3. Metro Café

 Location: South William Street

 Between 9am and 4pm, Metro Café does an absolutely banging breakfast for a fairly reasonable cost.
 I'm extremely down with the Metro Special which consists of scrambled egg, streaky bacon, cherry tomatoes, relish, alongside buttermilk pancakes covered in golden syrup (all for €10.50 which you'd be hard pressed to find anywhere else in Dublin).

 When I worked in Dundrum Town Centre, Douglas & Kaldi was a go-to spot.
 We would often get breakfast for lunch and no matter whether you were starving and needed the whole shebang or just need a pick me up, Douglas and Kaldi had just the brekkie meal for you.

 If you love breakfast, but a full fry ain't for you, then Urban Health has loads of wonderful veggie and vegan options, from acai bowls to tofu scramble to breakfast burritos.
 They also do some meat options so it's an ideal Dublin spot for all day breakfast, no matter your dietary requirements.